nekwo/sd-webui-colab-simplified-with-Anime-Weights/README.md

 1. Follow the links to accept the terms for the model and get a token, then paste it into the field below the links.
 2. Optionally enter a password for the webserver.
 3. If you want easy access to the images you generate, check "mount_google_drive" then specify the location (anything after /content/drive/MyDrive/ is what you see when you open google drive normally).

+4. leave the use_ckpt bool to false in order to use the anime weights and check it to use the default weights if you want photo realistic images instead

-4. Click the little play icon, and wait a few minutes until the "*random number*.gradio.app" link shows up at the bottom of the lines of code (you'll have to scroll a bit).
+5. Click the little play icon, and wait a few minutes until the "*random number*.gradio.app" link shows up at the bottom of the lines of code (you'll have to scroll a bit).
 If you entered a share password, the username is "webui".

 ## TADA
 ![CleanShot 2022-08-28 at 22 06 42@2x](https://user-images.githubusercontent.com/463317/187121044-40210fd8-ca80-4bab-bd90-3b749e06c8fb.jpg)